 How is your band size determined?

-To figure out what your bra band size is you need a soft tape measure.
+To figure out what your bra size is you need a soft tape measure.
 Wrap the measuring tape around your chest, just underneath your arms and around the top of your bust.
 Round your measurement to the next nearest even number.
 This is your Glamorise band size.

 For a perfect fit, always make sure that you are measuring your bra size according to the brand's guidelines.
 Different companies may measure band and cup size in different ways.